Dice

 Common Questions

-In rural parts of Appalachia, especially among older generations.
+In rural areas of Appalachia and parts of the Southern U.S., especially among older speakers.

 How to Cite This Page